Tohbyloba/AIRLINE_PASSENGER_SATISFACTION-ANALYSIS/README.md

    |       1	    |       16051	        |      19.955142981745|

-  The SQL query analyzes passenger satisfaction based on ratings for Food and Drink services.
+  The  query analyzes passenger satisfaction based on ratings for Food and Drink services.
 It groups passengers by their Food_and_Drink rating (from 0 to 5) and calculates the total number of passengers in each category along with the satisfaction rate (percentage of satisfied passengers).

 The results indicate that passengers who rated Food and Drink as 5 had the highest satisfaction rate (55.09%), followed by those who rated it 4 (52.58%).
 Conversely, passengers who gave the lowest rating (1) had the lowest satisfaction rate (19.96%), suggesting a strong correlation between food quality and overall satisfaction.